Chukmarov/news-explorer-api/README.md

 # News-explorer-api.
 ## Creating backend part for diploma work.
-### This server part of service where you cat search news in web.
+### This server part of service where you can search news in web.
 Read them and save.
 Enjoy)
 #### Instruction:
 | Question | Answer |
 |----------------|:---------:|